KxSystems/docs/docs/ml/toolkit/xval.md

 -   `x` is a matrix of features
 -   `y` is a vector of targets
 -   `f` is a function that takes parameters and data as input and returns a score
--   `p` is a dictionary of hyperparameters to be searched
+-   `p` is a dictionary of hyperparameters to be searched - see section [Random Search Hyperparameter Dictionary](#Random-Search-Hyperparameter-Dictionary)
 -   `h` is a float value denoting the size of the holdout set used in a fitted random or sobol search, where the best model is fit to the holdout set.
 If 0 the function will return scores for each fold for the given hyperparameters.
 If negative the data will be shuffled prior to designation of the holdout set.

 returns the scores for hyperparameter sets on each of the `k` folds for all values of `h` and additionally returns the best hyperparameters and score on the holdout set for `0 < h <=1`.